codacy-badger/coffeecom/README.md

 **ACCESS FROM ANYWHERE (PORT FORWARDING):**

 1. Create and assign a static IP to the machine running the CoffeeCom-server. (`Server.class`)
-2. Open the desired port (check if there is any regulation/restriction/standard existing for that port)
+2. Open the desired port from within the router (check if there is any regulation/restriction/standard existing for that port)
-3. Access the Coffeecom-server from anywhere
+3. Access the Coffeecom-server from anywhere using the static ip and port forwarded

 **DISCLAIMER:**

-I am not responsible for any misuse you may act through this software.
+*  I am not responsible for any misuse or violation you may do or act through/using this software.

-I am not responsible for any loss of data, damage or value.
+*  I am not responsible for any loss of data, damage or value to you or anyone else.

-This is an application solely intended for communication between individuals - use it with logic and common sense, and use it with good intentions.
+*  This is an application solely intended for communication between individuals - use it with logic, common sense and good intentions.

 USE THIS SOFTWARE AT YOUR OWN RISK.

 `@author` solarplus